South Carolina vacation rental tax guide

 Avalara free tax guides

-Airbnb and Vrbo have changed the way vacationers travel, with many guests choosing to rent private homes rather than book hotels.
-With a bounty of popular destinations including Myrtle Beach, Hilton Head, and Charleston, the Palmetto State offers prospective short-term rental hosts the opportunity to bring in extra income.
+With a bounty of popular destinations including Myrtle Beach, Hilton Head, and Charleston, the Palmetto State offers ample opportunity for short-term rental (STR) businesses.

-Avalara MyLodgeTax has put together this guide to help you comply with South Carolina short-term rental tax laws.
+Avalara MyLodgeTax put together this guide to help you comply with South Carolina short-term rental tax laws at the state level.
+Local jurisdictions such as cities or counties may have their own lodging tax rules.
 For more information on the tax rates and jurisdictions that apply to your rental’s specific location, use our lodging tax lookup tool.

-No short-term vacation rental tax guide is a substitute for professional tax advice.
-Consider this an asset to help you understand and prioritize your vacation rental questions and concerns.
+No lodging tax guide is a substitute for professional tax advice.
+Consider this an asset to help you understand and prioritize your lodging tax questions and concerns.
 Questions pertaining to specific situations or out-of-the-ordinary conditions are best solved with a certified tax professional familiar with South Carolina tax laws.

-Lodging tax on a short-term rental is a percentage of the cost of your guest’s stay that is added to the price of the bill.
-The guest pays the tax, but you’re responsible for collecting and paying it to the proper tax authority.
+Lodging tax is calculated as a percentage of the cost of your guest’s stay and added to the price of the bill.
+The guest pays the tax, but the STR operator is responsible for collecting and paying it to the proper tax authority.

 What’s the definition of “short-term rental” in South Carolina?